Saint Mark's Basilica, Heraklion: Ottoman period

-Photo of the church-mosque in early 20th century, by Giuseppe Gerola.

 After the fall of Candia in 1669, the building was surrendered to Ahmet Pasha, who was the Ottoman defterdar (the minister of finance) from 1661/2 until 1675.
 Ahmet Pasha converted the Catholic church into a mosque and bought some buildings of the city, including the duke's palace, in order to fund the mosque.
 The Ottomans demolished the bell tower of Saint Mark and in its place they erected a minaret, while also destroying the murals and frescoes in the interior of the church and throwing away the bone relics to build a mihrab and the minbar.
-The mosque was named after its founder, Defterdar Ahmet Pasha.
-It would remain as a mosque for over two centuries until 1915, when it was closed by the Greek state.
+The mosque was named after its founder, Defterdar Ahmet Pasha and remained a mosque for over two centuries until 1915, when it was closed by the Greek state.

 The Ottoman traveller Evliya Çelebi visited Crete in 1669 and wrote that the basilica was situated in the market of Candia, with its façade facing the fountain square (the Fountain of Morosini), and that it was founded by the sultan Mansur in the times of Caliph Umar, an invented story that provided impeccable Islamic pedigree for one of the city's main public buildings.
 He also wrote that a yard could be found north of the building, and that faucets had been built on the northern wall.
 The mosque had in total three yards to the north, the south and the east, a well and a cistern.
 Its minaret was built on the south corner of the basilica, and its remains can still be seen to this day.
 The mosque complex (Külliye) also consisted of three shops, a cellar and a two-storey building.

 For the maintenance and operation of the new mosque there was a waqf (endowment) which consisted of nine houses, two monastic complexes, twenty-two shops and two farms.
 Of these, six houses and one monastic complex was situated in the Christos Kefalas district of the city, one house and one farm in the Agros Kefalas district, one house and seventeen shops in the Saint Kyriake district, one house, one monastic complex and one farm in the Archistrategos district, and finally five shops in the John Chrysostom district.
 According to the account of the kadi of Candia in 1688 it is mentioned that the waqf of the mosque also maintained a türbe outside the city walls.

 Renovation works took place in 1706, which cost 1,034 kuruş.
 A new request for new renovation works was made in 1761, which is estimated to have cost 18,287 para.